Do you think this should be thrown away?

 She`s my favorite!

-Take us to fly sweet life and let us touch your wonders!
+Take us to fly a sweet journey and let us touch

 Challenge your self to create out of something you usually

-throw, everyone has that responsability if they choose to,
+throw, everyone has that responsibility if they choose to,

 Let me know what you think!